 The benefit of this method is that you will no longer experience those long exposure times.

 You can take pictures without a tripod and spontaneously.
-This is because the camera will no longer have the filter on it that blocks infrared light.
+This is because the camera will no longer have a filter that blocks infrared light.

-The disadvantage of implementing this method is that you will no longer be able to use the camera to take normal pictures.
+The disadvantage of implementing this method is that you will no longer use the camera to take normal pictures.